benmanone/minicloze/README.md

 # minicloze
 A command-line cloze-based language-learning game using the Tatoeba database of sentences.
 Written in Rust.
 The name is a reference to the Clozemaster app.
+This repository contains the Cargo workspace for minicloze.

 # Features
 - Support for over 400 languages